-The cost of medical equipment that is leased under an operating lease is included in property, plant and equipment in the balance sheet.
+Cost of medical equipment that is leased under an operating lease is included in property, plant and equipment in the balance sheet.
 The medical equipment is depreciated using the Group's depreciation policy.
-The costs of the management service component are recognized as an expense as incurred.
+The cost of the management service component is recognized as an expense as incurred.